 Cathryn will meet with each party individually prior to commencing a joint session.
 She will do this to determine each party’s perspective on the issues to be resolved and to discuss the process with the participants, and begin to identify possible resolutions.
 She will also consider whether mediation is appropriate, and whether any procedural safeguards need to be put into place to address power imbalances.

 At the first joint session, the parties begin by signing the agreement to mediate.
 The discussions then begin.
 Ground rules for communication are established, issues are identified and options are explored.

 The number of sessions required depends on several factors.
 Many times the parties need to consider options and seek legal advice as to the implications of their choices.
 They will often need to gather information that will help to identify solutions and narrow issues.

 Lawyers are welcome as part of the process, as long as both parties agree.
-In some circumstances, especially when complex financial matters are being considered, it can be more efficient to have advisors in the room.
+In some circumstances, especially when complex financial matters are being considered, it can be more efficient to have lawyers at the mediation session.
 This has to be balanced with the additional expense that the parties will incur.

 Do I need to pay a retainer?

 No retainer is needed.
 You are charged for the time spent in mediation, as well as for any time spent in drafting agreements or reporting letters, based on an hourly rate.
 Payment is made at the end of each mediation session, by cheque, debit, or credit card, and is generally shared by the parties, making it much less expensive than traditional negotiation or court processes.

 How long does it take?

 The number of sessions needed depends on the issues to be resolved, and what background work the parties need to do.
 Generally, a first session can be booked within two weeks of the initial contact.

 What if I am not comfortable being in the same room with the other person?